 - This setting is intended for network administrators with more knowledge of network terms and concepts.
 The ADMIN trace level generates all of the USER level statements plus additional information such as TNS addresses and detailed events.
 The ADMIN level of tracing provides the

-highest level of detail about Net8 connections.
+highest level of detail about Oracle Network Connections.
 The command is:

 trace_level_client = admin